 You will also need to determine who gets priority in PTO requests.
-It is usually the case that certain times of year are more popular than others—for example, around the holidays or national sporting events.
+Usually, certain times of year are more popular for taking time off than others—for example, around the holidays or national sporting events.
 You can prioritize based on seniority, length of service, or first-come-first-served.

 You should also decide how many employees you can have off at any time.
 If you are a small business or department, you may only be able to have up to one or two employees off at any time.
 However, larger companies may be able to spare more employees.